 Imagine a world in which being alone is a crime.
 A world in which, if you end up alone, you'd have only 45 days to find another partner lest you be turned into an animal.
 Love as a legal imperative.
 How would you find the person that completes you?
 How could you resist the temptation of playing mind games with them?
-In the face of an unfair system that pushes love, which choice would you make? and, above all, despite the cruelty of such a system of imposed mates, which would be the place of the ego?
+In the face of an unfair system that pushes love, which choice would you make? and, above all, despite the cruelty of such a system of imposed mates, which would be the place of your ego?

-This is the base of the movie The Lobster, a film by Yorgos Lanthimos that is competing in the official selection of the Seville European Film Festival.
+This is the basis of the movie The Lobster, a film by Yorgos Lanthimos that is competing in the official selection of the Seville European Film Festival.
 As if it were a Dali painting, it is truly surreal, but if you look closer you'll realize that each element is defined through masterful realism.